The Commoner Class

 Ability Score Improvement

 If you survive to reach 4th level, and again at 8th level, you can increase one ability score of your choice by 2, or two ability scores by 1.
-As normal, you can't increase one of
+As normal, you cannot increase one of

 your ability scores above 20 using this feature.